When doctors all over the world emphatically state that vaccines are safe and effective, such emphasis implies, "What more is there to consider?"

 The negotiated settlement, which includes resolution of civil cases, was the latest of a series of fraud cases brought by federal and state prosecutors against major pharmaceutical companies.

-So to get back to FDA employee David Graham, and his relationship within the Vioxx catastrophe, a Forbes article is quoted as saying (emphasis mine):
+So to get back to the FDA employee David Graham, and his relationship within the Vioxx catastrophe, a Forbes article is quoted as saying (emphasis mine):

 Without Graham, the Vioxx debacle might have been seen as an isolated event.
 But because he was willing to step into the spotlight, the withdrawal of Vioxx from the market looks like part of a systemic failure to properly weigh the risks and benefits of drugs.
 To hear Graham tell it, this is part of a systemic failure to address drug safety on the part of the FDA, a story that reaches back over the entirety of his 20-year career at the agency.